hookSSi/OpenAICodeTranslator/README.md

 You'll also need to provide a valid OpenAI API key for the ChatGPTAPIkey variable in settings.py.

 Drop code files in the input folder, and the translated versions will be created in the output folder.

+# Contribute

+I made this for my own personal use and didn't give it much thought, but feel free to PR!